This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - The parents’ opinions and decisions on treatment options

-Some infants will PVL will have minor medical issues but otherwise remain healthy.
-On the other hand, babies with severe PVL may have severe, long-term disabilities.
-Prognosis depends on what other medical conditions, if any, the baby develops as a result of PVL.
+Some infants with PVL will have minor medical issues but otherwise remain healthy.
+On the other hand, babies with severe PVL may have severe, long-term disabilities, including cerebral palsy.

 Is There Any Way to Prevent PVL?